TonnyL/Awesome_APIs/README.md

 + [WePay](https://www.wepay.com/) - WePay is designed for platforms like marketplaces, crowdfunding sites & small business tools.
 Get a seamless user experience & fraud protection.

 ### Photography
-+ [500px](https://github.com/500px/api-documentation) - Access to photo resources, upload, user resources, gallery resouces, collections/sets resources, comments resources.
++ [500px](https://github.com/500px/api-documentation) - 500px API provides programmatic access to 500px functionality and content.
 + [Giphy](https://developers.giphy.com/docs/) - The largest GIF libary in the world.
 + [Imgur](https://api.imgur.com/) - Using Imgur's RESTful API, you can do just about anything you can do on [imgur.com](http://imgur.com/).
 + [Pixabay](https://pixabay.com/api/docs/) - The pixabay API is a RESTful interface for searching and retrieving Pixabay images and videos released under Creative Commons CC0.